 File a trip report even if the trip is cancelled.
 This report should describe number of participants, any accidents or problems, recommends new leaders, and other useful comments.

-All participants of a trip lead by the Ski Committee must complete a Release Form.
-That form can be found at this link.
+All participants of a trip lead by the Ski Committee must either complete a paper release form at/prior to the event complete or the leader may utilize the electronic waiver in the Activities Database.
+The paper release form can be viewed and downloaded here: form can be found at this link.

 If an incident or accident happens on a trip an Incident Report must be completed and must be submitted to the AMC Risk Manager.
 The Incident Report can be found here.